Mousse10/PyBer_Analysis/README.md

 From this summary, we are able to come to the following conclusions given the data provided:

 - Urban cities have the highest amount of total rides, total drivers and total fares.
 On the other hand, they have the lowest average fare per driver and average fare per ride.
-- Surburban cities have the second hightest amount of total rides, total drivers and total fares.
-While also haviing the second highest average fare per driver and average fare per ride.
+- Suburban cities have the second highest amount of total rides, total drivers and total fares.
+While also having the second highest average fare per driver and average fare per ride.
 - Rural cities have the lowest total rides, total drivers and total fares.
 On the other hand, they have the highest average fare per driver and average fare per ride.

 Our second assignment was to create a multiple-line graph that shows the total fares for each week by city type.
-This was done using the following code after creating a weeky DataFrame of the date stamped records in 2019:
+This was done using the following code after creating a weekly DataFrame of the date stamped records in 2019:

 ![](Resources/Plot%20Code.PNG)

-We were able to create the line graph below which clearly shows that throughout the year 2019 Urban cities had a consistantly higher total fares.
+We were able to create the line graph below which clearly shows that throughout the first four months of 2019 Urban cities had a consistently higher total fares.
 Followed by Suburban cities and Rural cities respectively.

 ![](Resources/Total%20Fare%20by%20City.PNG)

+All peaks happen the last week of February while the lowest happen the first or second week of January.

 ## Summary

-Overall, PyBer ridersharing services differ significantly in rural, suruban, and urban cities given the number of rides, drivers, and fares.
+Overall, PyBer ridesharing services differ significantly in rural, suburban, and urban cities given the number of rides, drivers, and fares.
 The provided data supports that there is higher usage of PyBer ridesharing services in urban cities.
+There needs to be an improvement in rural cities which should be the focus moving forward.
+Increased activity in rural area could result in higher returns.
+We would recommend the CEO to provide incentives to drivers in rural cities in order to increase the amount of drivers available in this area.
+We would also recommend an increase in advertisement or marketing in those areas to let people know that this service is available in rural areas.
+Lastly, we would recommend incentives such as coupons for rural city consumers in order to increase the amount of rides in rural cities.